 - Has low blood sugar (only identifiable by hospital tests)

-Information for health professionals explaining the key information to know about group B Strep and the latest clinical guidelines.
-It includes: What to do about GBS during a woman’s pregnancy…
+A4 8 page information booklet for health professionals explaining the key information to know about group B Strep and the latest clinical guidelines.
+It includes: What to do about GBS…

 From this page, you can download the most recent UK guidelines relevant to group B Strep (this page is updated as guidelines are reviewed).

 Clinical Green Top Guideline No 36 Prevention of early onset neonatal GBS disease (issued 2003, updated 2012, 2017).
-(PDF) Group B Strep Support has produced a summary of these guidelines, including flowcharts of the key recommendations.
+(PDF).
+GBSS summary, including flowcharts of the key recommendations.
 8-page summary.
 Flowcharts only.

-Group B Strep (GBS) in pregnancy and newborn babies (issued 2017, jointly developed by the RCOG & GBSS)
+Group B Strep (GBS) in pregnancy and newborn babies (issued 2017, jointly developed by the RCOG & GBSS).
+Available to download in English and 14 additional languages here

 When your waters break prematurely information leaflet (issued June 2019)